-The following Best Management Practices (BMP's) are directed to the design, construction and maintenance of lakeshore stabilization works on lakes of the Okanagan Region of BC MOE.
-Use of the Bumps will help guide works to protect fish and wildlife habitat and avoid conflicts with the Fisheries Act and other applicable legislation.
+The following Best Management Practices (BMP's) are directed to the design, construction and maintenance of lakeshore stabilization works on lakes of the Okanagan Region of BC MWLAP.
+The BMP's should also help guide works to protect wildlife habitat.
+To help avoid violation of the Fisheries Act or conflicts with other applicable legislation, the following BMP's should be followed.